RAVING-Informatics/Pangenome-Realignment/annotation/README.md

 Run `merge_dv_dysgu.sh` which uses `bcftools concat` to concatenate the `deepvariant` and `dysgu` callsets, then sorts the merged vcf and removes any variants without VEP annotations using `bcftools view`

 ## Annotate with Genmod
+To run genmod on Setonix, first split the cohort VCF file by chromosome using script `split_vcf.sh`.
+Running genmod on the entire VCF file will result in an OOM error.

-Annotate the mergeed callset using Genmod with `genmod.sh`
+Annotate the chr VCF files using Genmod with `genmod.sh`